MEOM/meom-filters/readme.md

 ## Config file
 Filters are configured using `filters-config.json` file.
 This helps parity between HTML markup and JS.

-Add new post type keys and inside these new `tax_query` items.
+Add new post type keys, and inside post types new `tax_query` items.
 Demo is missing `meta_query` automated logic at the moment.

 In `filters-config.json` there is `post` and `page` post type examples.